“Rome is the city of echoes, the city of illusion, and the city of yearning”

 Rome has been a Mecca for painters and sculptors since the seventeenth century, and continues to serve as muse and subject for beginning and established artists.

-Rome Art Program students will become part of the fabric of the city as they paint and draw directly from millennia-old landmarks, and in the gardens and streets of lesser-known areas of Rome where locals live and work.
+Rome Art Program students will become part of the fabric of the city as they paint and draw directly from millennia-old landmarks, and in the parks and streets of lesser-known areas of Rome where locals live and work.

 Accomplished art historians will lead regular on-site discourses and field trips.
 The curriculum will be complemented by evening lectures and receptions at the American and British Academies and visits to the city’s diverse contemporary art galleries.